alistair0111/twitter_sentiment_analysis/README.md

 # twitter_sentiment_analysis
-Wnated to get my hands on with NLP using NLTK and Sklearn A simple model to identify racists tweets from regular/neutral tweets Made Use of Logistic Regression model using Sklearn.
+Wanted to get my hands on with NLP using NLTK and Sklearn A simple model to identify racists tweets from regular/neutral tweets Made Use of Logistic Regression model using Sklearn.
 Feautures Used: